Contents

 Reflex, doctrine, intuition — three memories, one truth.

-The Synedre remembers on three levels.
+Synedre remembers on three levels.
 The working memory — short facts, loaded at every session: the immediate reflex.
 The second brain — a Zettelkasten where doctrine lives, the why behind decisions, linked note to note.
 And the semantic memory — a vector search that retrieves the relevant note even when its exact name has been forgotten.

 Above these three levels reigns one rule: the database is the only source of truth.
 Markdown serves only runbooks and doctrines; every reference that changes lives in the database.
 This is the discipline that keeps knowledge from contradicting itself as it grows.